TBBC-AI/wizit_context_ingestor/README.md

     poetry publish -r tbbcmegaingestor
 ```

+# USAGE

+## For transcriptions

+----- TODO ---
+You can provide number of retries and a transcription quality threshold

 ## License

 This project is licensed under the Apache License - see the LICENSE file for details.